thierno953/Jenkins/README.md

 ## Multi-Branch Pipeline

 - A multi-branch pipeline is an extension of a Pipeline Job.
 However, it has a way of automatically creating Jenkins pipelines based on source control branches.
 Jenkins can then automatically discover new branches in the source control, and it can also automatically create a pipeline for that branch.

+## Parameterized Jobs

+- A build parameter allows us to pass data into our Jenkisn jobs.
+Using build parameters, we can pass any data we want: git branch name, secret credentials, hostnames and ports, and so on.
+- Any Jenkins job or pipeline can be parameterized.
+All we need to do is check the box on the General settings tab, **This project is parameterized :**

+## Parameterized Jobs Continued...

+- **Type:** the data type for the parameter (string, boolean, etc.).
+- **Name:** the name identifying the parameter.
+- **Default value:** an optional value that will be used when a user doesn't specify one.
+- **Description:** optional text that describes how the parameter is used.
+- A single Jenkins job or pipeline can have multiple parameters.
+The only restriction is that the parameter name must be unique.

+## Types of Parameters

+Jenkins supports several parameter types.
+Bellow is a list of the most common ones, but keep in mind that different plugins may add new parameter types:

+- **String:** any combination of characters and numbers.
+- **Choice:** a pre-defined set of strings from which a user can pick a value.
+- **Credentials:** a pre-defined Jenkins credential.
+- **File:** the full path to a file on the filesystem.
+- **Multi-line String:** same as String, but allows newline characters.
+- **Password:** similar to the Credentials type, but allows us to pass a plain text parameter specific to the job or pipeline.
+- **Run:** an absolute URL to a single run of another job.